Jalalhejazi/powershell-automation/readme.md

-## Special PowerShell kursus for Pharmakon
+## Special PowerShell optimized for Cloud

 - We start with the basics
 - Some inspirations